Thai Turkey Meatballs

 Can I freeze Thai turkey meatballs?

 Yes, cooked meatballs freeze well.
-Store in an airtight container for up to two months.
+After they cool to room temperature, store them in a freezer-safe container for up to two months.

 What’s the best way to prevent turkey meatballs from falling apart?